coalesceio/External-Data-Package/README.md

 * The path or subfolder name inside stage where the file is located can be specified using config 'Path or subfolder'.Do not prefix or suffix '/' in path name.Example,one level 'SUBFOLDER',two levels 'SUBFOLDER/INNERFOLDER'.
 * Blank options added to Copy-Into and CSV file format options to revert any specific option

+### Use CopyInto to load columns with insensitive case
+* Set Infer Schema toggle to true
+* Hit Create button to Infer Schema
+* To choose the file format configs,[refer link](#file-format-config-inferschema)
+* Click on Re-Sync Columns button
+* If all looks good, set Infer Schema button to false
+* Hit Create button with DDLCaseInsensitive toggle ON to execute create table based on inferred schema
+* Table is created with column names in default case followed by Snowflake(UPPERCASE)
+* Re-Sync columns to have all the columns with default case in mapping grid,so that the nodes added upstream follow the same.

 ### Use CopyInto node with InferSchema option
 * Set Infer Schema toggle to true
 * Hit Create button to Infer Schema